Lakers Highlights: Brandon Ingram, Julius Randle Lead L.A. To Comeback Victory Over Wizards - Lakers Nation

 Randle, who is coming off the bench for the first time in his career, played just six minutes before playing the final 13 minutes to close out the game.
 He had 11 points and nine rebounds in the game, and also made big contributions on the defensive end of the floor as he had a big block on Wall in addition to a few other big plays.

-The Lakers next take the court on Friday when they host another projected Eastern Conference playoff team in the Washington Wizards.
+The Lakers next take the court on Friday when they host another projected Eastern Conference playoff team in the Toronto Raptors.